garrettheath4/rpi-chrome-display/README.md

 1. Go to [this URL][HaystackFullVideo] in Chromium to install the _Haystack Full Video_ user script
 1. In Chromium, go to Menu > More Tools > [Extensions](chrome://extensions/) and check _Allow in incognito_ next to the [h264ify], [uBlock Origin], and [Tampermonkey] extensions.
 1. _Optional:_ Connect the Raspberry Pi to the screen where it will be playing the videos (e.g. digital display, TV, or monitor) and use the [set\_overscan] project on GitHub to set the HDMI [overscan].
+1. _Optional:_ Uninstall "bloatware" software that you don't need (it takes up space and slows down updates).
+See [this project][bloat] for examples of software to remove after a standard Raspian installation.
+1. _Optional:_ Read [this article][unattended] to install and configure _unattended-upgrades_
 1. Reboot the system using `sudo reboot` to make sure it works